ClanClanClanClan/editorial_scripts/README.md

 - ✅ Automatic loading from secure storage
 - ✅ Git-ignored sensitive directories
 - ✅ Masked password output in logs

+See SECURITY.md for vulnerability reporting and deployment hardening guidance.

 ## 📖 Documentation